Should You Change Your Prices?

 By calculating elasticity and forecasting revenue using the elasticity of demand curve, Ron could have saved JC Penny from losing revenue and kept his job.

 What do you think Ron should have done instead?

 One possibility is Ron could have started a price match program.
 The program would signal to customers that they could always get the best deal at JC Penny boosting confidence and trust in their brand.
 Additionally, not all customers would remember to use the program and therefore preventing all sales occurring at the margin and giving JC Penny the opportunity to still sell items for a larger profit margin than at rock bottom.
 Best Buy, Target, and Toys R’ Us have had much success with this.
 And in fact, this is something that JC Penny subsequently ended up doing.

-Remember the story of JC Penny when deciding to change your pricing strategy.
-Using tools such as pilot programs and demand curve elasticity can help you properly forecast future revenue and develop a winning pricing strategy.
+Remember the story of JC Penny when deciding to change your product pricing strategy.
+Using tools such as pilot programs and demand curve elasticity can help you properly forecast future revenue and develop a winning product pricing strategy.

 Photo “577181671RR065_TechCrunch_D” by TechCrunch.
 September 23, 2015. https://www.flickr.com/photos/techcrunch/21474941780